DT85/io_scene_xsi1/README.md

 To use, create a folder called "io_scene_xsi1" in your blender addons folder.
 Extract the files into the new folder, open blender, and activate the addon in preferences.
-Search for "Softimage XSI 1.0 Format" in addons.
+Look for "Softimage XSI 1.0 Export" in addons.

-The menu options under file -> import and file -> export will then be available.

 --------------------------------